-It’s vital to have a consultation with a plastic surgeon to ensure that this procedure will achieve your end goals.
+It’s vital to have a consultation with a cosmetic surgeon to ensure that this procedure will achieve your end goals.
 Having a breast lift will not change the size of your breasts significantly.
 It also does not add volume to the top part of the breast.
-Should you wish to increase the volume or size of your breasts, implants or breast augmentation may better suit your needs, and this should be discussed with your plastic surgeon.
+Should you wish to increase the volume or size of your breasts, implants or breast augmentation may better suit your needs, and this should be discussed with your cosmetic surgeon.

 What Stage Of Your Life Are You In?

-Most plastic surgeons will recommend that you wait until your breasts are fully developed, you do not want to have any more children and you have finished breastfeeding, as these stages of life can cause changes to the breasts that may interfere with the outcome of your procedure.
+Most cosmetic surgeons will recommend that you wait until your breasts are fully developed, you do not want to have any more children and you have finished breastfeeding, as these stages of life can cause changes to the breasts that may interfere with the outcome of your procedure.

 How Do You Know If You Are A Good Candidate For A Breast Lift?